 A corporation is a person.
-See Instruction 4.2 (Liability of Corporations–Scope of Authority Not in Issue).
+See Instruction 4.2 (Liability of Corporations—Scope of Authority Not in Issue).

 A trademark is a limited property right in a particular word, phrase or symbol.
 See New Kids on the Block, 971 F.2d at 306.
-It identifies the source of goods.
+A trademark identifies the source of goods.
 See Brookfield Commc’ns Inc. v.
 W. Coast Ent.
 Corp., 174 F.3d 1036, 1051 (9th Cir.
 1999).
 But it fails to serve its source-identifying function when the public has never seen it, for instance when registered for an Internet domain name.
 Id.
-Accordingly, it is not protected until it is used in public in a manner that creates an association among consumers between the mark and the mark’s owner.
+Accordingly, a trademark is not protected until it is used in public in a manner that creates an association among consumers between the mark and the mark’s owner.
 Id.
 The ability of a trademark to distinguish the source of the goods it marks, not the uniqueness of its color, shape, fragrance, word, or sign, entitles it to protection.
 See Qualitex Co. v.
 Jacobson Prods.
 Co., 514 U.S. 159, 164, 166 (1995).
 Accordingly, even “a color may sometimes meet the basic legal requirements for use as a trademark” if it can sufficiently serve the basic purpose of source identification.
 Id.

 If other types of marks are involved in the case, adjustments to this instruction should be made as follows: